kristenkoyanagi/intro-to-react/README.md

 ## React Demo

-This repo contains the finished code from the code-along.
-Take a peak or try running it locally by running a few commands below.
+This repo contains starter code (with some CSS formatting and the file structure) and the finished code from the demo.
+Take a peek or try running it locally by running a few commands below.

 ```
 git clone https://github.com/kristenkoyanagi/intro-to-react
 cd intro-to-react
-npm install
+yarn install
-npm run start
+yarn run start
 ```